 Brass Tracks / brass quintet

-Brass Tracks was formed as a brass quintet in May of 2013 by trumpeters Finlay Hetherington and John Sampson.
-They are joined by Robert Newth on french horn, Fiona Lund on trombone and Robert Fraser on tuba.
-Members come from varied musical backgrounds including theatre, orchestral and chamber music.
-Based throughout the central belt of Scotland, Brass Tracks meet regularly to learn and rehearse an ever-growing repertoire of music.
-Since the forming of Brass Tracks, the group has performed at various interesting venues including Glasgow Central Station, as part of Virgin Trains’ Live at Central concert series.
-They have recorded on a new album by Fish, who was the former front man of Marillion, they led the ceremony for Fife Sports Awards and performed at Edinburgh’s 2014 Festival Fringe.
+Brass Tracks was formed in 2013 by Edinburgh trumpeters Finlay Hetherington and John Sampson.
+Members come from varied musical backgrounds including theatre, orchestral, chamber music and brass band.
+Since the forming of Brass Tracks, the group has performed at several interesting venues such as Glasgow Central Station (as part of Virgin Trains’ Live at Central concert series), led the ceremony for Fife Sports Awards and performed at the Metrocentre in Gateshead.

 Finlay Hetherington / trumpet